IndraT97/Everything-About-SQL/README.md

 This repository is a comprehensive collection of SQL case studies, solutions to problems from various platforms, and advanced projects, all designed to demonstrate my proficiency in SQL 📊

+## 📊 Overview

+This repository serves as a valuable resource for SQL practitioners, offering a variety of case studies, platform solutions, projects, and takehome challenges.
+Whether you're a beginner or an advanced user, these resources are designed to enhance your SQL skills through practical applications and complex problem-solving scenarios 🎯

 ## 📚 Projects

 This section highlights a series of SQL projects showcasing various data analysis techniques and insights.
 Each project demonstrates proficiency in SQL query writing, data extraction, transformation, and analysis across different domains💡